Athena Akrami's lab at Sainsbury Wellcome Centre

 Viktor Plattner (postdoctoral research associate)

 Viktor graduated with a degree in biology in 2011 in Budapest.
 During his first year at university he joined László Acsády's Laboratory for Thalamus Research where he examined the driver terminal distribution in the higher order somatosensory thalamus of rodents.
 As a PhD student, he studied the in vivo electrophysiological properties and behaviour-related effects of an ascending glycinergic inhibitory pathway originating in the brainstem and targeting the intralaminar thalamic nuclei.
 Currently he is interested in the neural network representation of the environment and how previous experiences, personality and inner state alter perception.
 Besides his professional interest, he is also curious about human behaviour on the individual level and its changes in small and large groups.
 When he is outside of the lab, he enjoys going for a hike, B&W photography, bouldering and watching ballet.
-Viktor is going to join us as a Research Associate in January 2019!
+Viktor joined us as a Research Associate in January 2019!

 Sharbatanu Chatterjee (research assistant)

 Sharbat has obtained his bachelor's in computer science from IIT Kanpur, India and his master's in biology (neuroscience) from EPFL, Switzerland, working on computational neuroscience with Carl Petersen and Wulfram Gerstner.
 He is interested in neural bases of cognition, and also, language(s).
 Read more about Sharbat here.
-Sharbat is joining as a Research Assistant in the lab from January, 2019!
+Sharbat joined as a Research Assistant in the lab from January, 2019!

 Lillianne Teachen (research assistant)

 Lillianne was born and raised in New Jersey, USA.
 Before making this transfer to Research Assistant in LIM Lab she worked for three and a half years for Howard Hughes Medical Institute at Princeton University in Carlos Brody's lab as an Animal Behavioral Technician.
 She has always had a natural affinity for animals and have sincerely enjoyed working with them for the past few years.
 Some other things she enjoys are hiking, weight lifting, reading, dancing, going to concerts, and travelling.
-She will join us in January 2019, to take over the running and management of the high throughput training facility we’re building at SWC!
+She join us in January 2019, to take over the running and management of the high throughput training facility we’re building at SWC!